TrendingTechnology/gatsby-netlify-cms-blog/src/pages/its-night-and-theyre-sleeping.md

 ---
 templateKey: blog-post
-title: It's night and they're sleeping.
+title: It's night and they're sleeping
 description: What do you think they dream about
 author: Jimmy C
 image: /img/averie-woodard-181273-unsplash.jpg
-smTitle: Nighttimes is scary
-smDescription: My succulents go to sleep
+smTitle: It's night and they're sleeping
+smDescription: >-
+  And I will hypnotize that just a little bit.
+And right there you got an almighty cloud.
+Now we'll take the almighty fan brush.
+We'll do another happy little painting.
 color: orange
 date: '2018-07-18T11:47:38-07:00'
 tags: